List of Terms

 1-2 Program

-Each spring the 1-2 level travels to NatureBridge for a two-night overnight trip.
-NatureBridge is an ideal setting to introduce students to the flora and fauna of the Northwest.
+Each spring the 1-2 level travels for a two-night overnight trip.
+This trip is a way to introduce students to the flora and fauna of the Northwest.
 A community experience, it celebrates a year of learning and growing together.
 Students travel in mixed-aged hiking groups.
 The spring trip is another opportunity for students to see themselves as part of the larger 1-2 community.

-The 3-4-5 spring trip varies in its location and rotates through major regions of Washington State.
+The 3-4 spring trip varies in its location and rotates through major regions of Washington State.
 Connecting the historical, cultural, industrial, geological and geographical origins of Washington, the trip is a culminating event for the major curricular and thematic focus of the spring.
-Each spring, the 3-4-5 community unites in the study of the chosen geographical area.
-Third, fourth and fifth grade students combine to explore social studies and literature together.
+Each spring, the 3-4 community unites in the study of the chosen geographical area.
+Third- and fourth-grade students combine to explore social studies and literature together.
 In preparation for the spring trip, groups of mixed-level students read and learn together in small groups.

 Rainbow Road